 “In late 2010, I received a postcard from SRT, encouraging me to make an appointment before the end of the year”, stated Bill.
-I met with Sam Santa-Rita (Founder and Prosthetist), Shawn Brown (Prosthestist) and John Arnold (Prosthetist).
+I met with the SRT team.
 Amputees helping other amputees; I knew I was home.
 After my very first visit, I received a shiny new socket that fit so well I just about kissed all three of them.
 The men and women of SRT are an integral part of the prosthetic and orthotic world, and especially in Fort Wayne they are (in my humble opinion) the central hub.
 From their location information, education, innovation and motivation flow outward, they create a wheel touching all of us in the amputee community”.

-Not long after becoming a member of the SRT family, Bill visited his first Amputee Walking School at the Turnstone Center in Fort Wayne.
+Not long after becoming a member of the SRT family, Bill visited his first program for amputees at the Turnstone Center in Fort Wayne.

-“On my first visit to the Walking School, I kind of hid in the back of the gym and tried to take it all in”, said Bill.
+“On my first visit, I kind of hid in the back of the gym and tried to take it all in”, said Bill.
 “I watched, listened, and then I smiled.
 It was a room full of below the knee and above the knee amputees.
-It seemed that every person wanted either Dennis or Todd’s (the instructors) attention.
+It seemed that every person wanted either the instructor’s attention.
 What I remember most was a man who wanted to be able to dance at his daughter’s wedding.
-Dennis took the challenge and the rest is history.
+The instructor took the challenge and the rest is history.
 I watched the two men waltz around the room while everyone stopped and gave silent support.
-I’d like to believe that we all could picture this man and his daughter on that special day.
-The Amputee Walking School comes around every three months and after my first experience, I have tried to be there every time Dennis and Todd come to town”.
+I’d like to believe that we all could picture this man and his daughter on that special day”.

 “That same man who eventually did dance at his daughter’s wedding, (whom I would later learn was Kenny Geradot), helped with forming an amputee support group that now resides at the Turnstone Center in Fort Wayne”, said Bill.
 “Ken and I became really good friends.
 He would give me a call and off we’d go to visit a new amputee in the hospital, pass out literature at the V.A.
 Hospital, or just stop in different businesses to try and procure a donation”.